navarrof/PolicingCatalonia/SQLlite_SummaryFile/Sql_Summary.md

 Firstly, we want to obtain the amount of population per territory, as well as the population per basic police area.

     SELECT regio_c, regio_pob FROM Regions_policials_Poblacio
     SELECT abp_d, abp_pob from Arees_Basiques_Policials_Poblacio

+To determine the number of police offices per region.

+Amount of population per police office.